Best High Schools

 How We Ranked New Orleans's High Schools

-Every school receives a composite score from 1 to 10 based on four components: Academic Achievement (50%) measures standardized test performance in math and reading.
-Student Growth (20%) tracks improvement over time.
-Equity (15%) evaluates how well a school serves all student groups.
-Environment (15%) considers class size, spending, and attendance.
+Every school receives a composite score from 1 to 10 with weights that vary by school level: Student Growth tracks improvement over time and counts most in elementary and middle grades.
+Poverty-Adjusted Academic Achievement measures standardized test performance in math and reading against socioeconomic expectations.
+Environment considers class size, spending, and attendance.
+College Readiness joins the composite for high schools.
+Equity data is shown for context but is not factored into the score.
 All scores are computed within Louisiana so schools are compared to peers in the same state.
 See our full methodology.

 | # | School | Score |